steveri/easysteps/easysteps-alt/README.md

-# EASYSTEPS - Simpler mflowgen step creation (alternative version)
+# EASYSTEPS-ALT - Simpler mflowgen step creation (alternative version)

 ## What It Is

-The main, more pythonic easysteps package is one levelup from here.
+The main, more pythonic easysteps package is one level up from here.
 This alternative package uses an even simpler syntax, but it requires a parser to decode the new syntax.

 This easysteps package is designed to simplify `construct.py` scripts for new mflowgen flows...it aims to reduce duplicated/unnecessary extra effort involved for various simple tasks.
 See https://github.com/mflowgen/mflowgen for a description of what mflowgen is and how to use it.

 Without easysteps, adding a node/step involves modifying your `construct.py` script in three separate places, once to define the node, once to add the node to the graph, and once to connect it to the other nodes in the graph.
-For example, adding a couple of default nodes `iflow` and `init` currently looks like the code below (all "before" examples are taken from [Tile_PE/construct.py](https://github.com/StanfordAHA/garnet/blob/69c3971586defcc41b71d29ec9f09eea41e2c270/mflowgen/Tile_PE/construct.py) in StanfordAHA's `garnet` repo).
+For example, adding a couple of default nodes `iflow` and `init` currently looks like the code below (all "before" examples are taken from [Tile_PE/construct.py](https://github.com/steveri/easysteps/blob/master/test/design_before/Tile_PE/construct.py), (copied from Stanford's `garnet` project https://github.com/StanfordAHA/garnet).

 ```
     # Adding default nodes BEFORE: